Skip to main content

 Biographical Note

-Elizabeth Lambert was born on September 26, 1833 in Decatur County, Indiana to Captain James and Cynthia Saunders.
-Elizabeth moved with her family to Albia, Iowa in 1855.
-The Saunders were a large family and included sons Henry, Robert, Miles, Newton, William and Jesse and daughters, Susan, Elizabeth, and Mary.
+Elizabeth Saunders was born on September 26, 1833, to Captain James and Cynthia Saunders in Decatur County, Indiana.
+She moved with her family to Albia, Iowa in 1855.
+The Saunders were a large family and included sons Henry, Robert, Miles, Newton, William and Jesse, and daughters, Susan, Elizabeth, and Mary.
 Susan (1828-1903) married Robert A. Hamilton and Mary (1838-1919) married Nathan Hendrix.
-Elizabeth died on June 5, 1921.
+Elizabeth Saunders Lambert died on June 5, 1921.

 Sources: